AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 without any bastion station or landing VPC.
 Refer to How It Works section for more explanations.

 ..
 Note:: If you install CloudN on a NAT subnet, make sure both Ethernet interfaces are changed to NAT mode (By default, CloudN is pre-configured and shipped with both Network Adapters in Bridged mode).
 Right click on the CloudN VM, click Settings.
-Change both Network Adapters to NAT mode, as shown below for VMware Workstation:
+Change both Network Adapters to NAT mode, as shown below for the VMware Workstation:

 |image23|